jonaspetersorensen/docker-examples/README.md

 - Unix paths,
   you just need to use the OS dependent docker client when starting the container to get the correct path translation from the docker client to the docker server.

 As I want to use relative paths to keep things sane I therefore default to use `docker-compose` even when I just need to run a single container.
-It saves a lot of headache and trips into rabbit holes.
+It saves a lot of headache and avoid long trips into rabbit holes.

 ### How to get volume mounting to work in WSL1